bertmelis/espMqttClient/docs/index.md

 You can enable a watchdog on the MQTT task.
 This is experimental and will probably result in resets because some (framework) function calls block without feeding the dog.

+### EMC_USE_MEMPOOL 0

+**Experimental**

+When set to `1`, (outgoing) MQTT packets and the outbox data is stored in a memory pool.
+The memory pool is part of the espMqttClient object and is thus allocated in the same memory type.
+There are two pools: one to hold the outgoing packets (dynamic size elements) and one for the outbox itself (fixed-size elements).

+#### EMC_NUM_POOL_ELEMENTS 32

+This config variable is only used when enabling the memory pool.
+It defines
+- the number of elements in the outbox-pool
+- the number of blocks that will be allocated in the packet-pool

+#### EMC_SIZE_POOL_ELEMENTS 128

+This defines the size of one packet-pool element.
+Together with `EMC_NUM_POOL_ELEMENTS`, you get the total packet-pool size.
+The packet-pool can hold any size of element.
+The configuration only guarantees a minimum of `EMC_NUM_POOL_ELEMENTS` of size `EMC_SIZE_POOL_ELEMENTS` can fit in the pool.

 ### Logging

 If needed, you have to enable logging at compile time.
 This is done differently on ESP32 and ESP8266.